 Stephen says bitterly, "It is a symbol of Irish art.
 The

-representation of external reality.
-Stephen's characterization
+external reality.
+Stephen's characterization of the mirror

-reality is difficult within the confines of colonial
+difficult within the confines of colonial subjection.

 When he was living outside of Ireland, and struggling to get